-- On Linux client systems: client\install\dir/cms/Liberty/usr/servers/cmsServer/client-configuration.xml - On Windows client systems: client\install\dir\cms\Liberty\usr\servers\cmsServer\client-configuration.xml
+- On Linux client systems: client install dir/cms/Liberty/usr/servers/cmsServer/client-configuration.xml - On Windows client systems: client\install\dir\cms\Liberty\usr\servers\cmsServer\client-configuration.xml

 If the output does not contain any entries, you must configure the client-configuration.xml file.
-For instructions about how to configure this file, see "Configuring the client management service for custom client installations" on page 137.
+For instructions about how to configure this file, see Configure the client management service for custom configurations.
 You can use the CmsConfig verify command to verify that a node definition is correctly created in the client-configuration.xml file.